NCB® Proximal Tibia Plating System

 Polyaxial Screw Choices

 The NBC Screw is secured with a locking cap that permits a range of 0°-15° off-center, or a 30° cone of polyaxiality.
 Cortical and cancellous screws can be used in traditional methods - lagging fragments or preventing rotation.
-These screws can be locked immediately after insertion, after other screws have been inserted, or not at all.
-With the ability to lock the construct after all screws have been inserted, screw directions can be adjusted intraoperatively without having to "unlock" the construct.
-Because the locking cap is not inserted with power equipment, the risk of cold-welding and cross-threading is minimised.
+With the ability to lock the construct after all screws have been inserted, screw directions can be adjusted intra-operatively without having to "unlock" the construct.

 Benefits